Genie Scout Guide v1.2. Table of Content

 2.3.4 Player General Rating

 This tab will let you know what the player’s rating is at a given position if he were to have a 20 rating at that given position.
 I’ll explain using Ronaldo’s example.
-Ronaldo’s position attribute at AMR is 20 and at ST 15.
-This tab will show you Ronaldo’s rating at both AMR and ST if he had 20 at AMR and 20 at ST. What this means is according to the rating system, if Ronaldo had a 20 rating at ST, then he would be a better ST than AMR (85.87% vs. 84.17%).
+Ronaldo’s position attribute at AML is 20 and at ST 15.
+This tab will show you Ronaldo’s rating at both AML and ST if he had 20 at AMR and 20 at ST. What this means is, according to the rating system, if Ronaldo had a 20 rating at ST, then he would be a better ST than AMR (82.17% vs. 79.31%).
+Keep in mind, this all relies on the attributes for each position, and weight within the roles of the rating system itself!
 This tab will show you for example if it is a good idea to convert one player from one position to another!

 2.3.5 Player Positional Rating

 This tab is similar to the General Rating tab but differs in the way that here the player’s current positional attributes are factored into the rating equation and thus produce different ratings.
 Once again I’ll explain using Ronaldo.
-If we take into account that Ronaldo has a 20 AMR attribute and a 15 ST attribute, now the rating system tells us that Ronaldo has a rating of 84.17% at AMR but a rating of 84.15% at ST. That’s because Ronaldo is not a natural striker, but due to the fact that he has good ST attributes, he can play well at that position.
-However he could play better at ST, were he to train as a ST until he’s reached a 20 attribute.
+If we take into account that Ronaldo has a 20 AML attribute and a 15 ST attribute, now the rating system tells us that Ronaldo has a rating of 79.31% at AML and a rating of 80.53% at ST. That’s because Ronaldo is not a natural striker, but due to the fact that he has good ST attributes, he can play well at that position, even better than on the wing (as per the rating system).
+However he could play better yet at ST, were he to train as a ST until he’s reached a 20 attribute!

 Using this tab will allow to track a player’s attribute progress over time, but frankly I wouldn’t recommend it here simply due to the fact that you can see it in game and with the knowledge of a player’s age, CA and PA, this window is somewhat obsolete.
 Here for those who want it.